THE 2021 FEDERAL 25D TAX CREDIT ON WOOD AND PELLET STOVES CAN SAVE YOU OVER $1000!

 Electronic Filing: If you are using tax filing software, the credit generally will be found under the "Credits" section of the Federal portion (Home Ownership – Residential Energy Credit).

-If you made a qualifying purchase and installation in a previous tax year and want to claim the credit, you need to file an amended return using IRS Form 1040-X.
+If you made a qualifying purchase and installation in a previous tax year and want to claim the credit this year, you need to file an amended return using IRS Form 1040-X.

 Where can the qualified heater be installed?